-Mr. Jones was extremely well known in the golf world at the time the University Golf Course was being planned, but, by the end of his career, he was responsible for the design or re-design of more than 400 golf courses in the United States and 35 other countries.
-Mr. Jones prolific career led to the famous saying that the sun never sets on a Robert Trent Jones golf course.
+Mr. Jones was extremely well known in the golf world at the time the University Golf Course was being planned.
+By the end of his career, he was responsible for the design or re-design of more than 400 golf courses in the United States and 35 other countries.
+Mr. Jones’ prolific career led to the famous saying, “The sun never sets on a Robert Trent Jones golf course.”
 Jones was very successful in Georgia, having co-designed Peachtree Golf Club with legendary golfer Bobby Jones, as well as redesigning holes 11 and 16 at Augusta National Golf Club.
 While Jones was building the University Golf Course, he was also working on 36 holes at the Atlanta Athletic Club and the Stonemont Course at Stone Mountain Golf Club.

 Mr. Jones made four trips to Athens and created multiple plans for the Rowe property, with Plan F being chosen by the golf committee as most suitable.
 Plan F clearly pointed out the area of the golf course and the proposed area for Mr. Rowe’s housing development.
 In September 1960, the committee recommended Plan F to President Aderhold.
 While all agreed that Plan F was best and that the university needed a golf course, no final decisions on the project were made at that time.
 There was still some discussion as to the best way for the University to obtain the necessary land from Mr. Rowe.
 While gaining momentum, the idea of a university golf course still lacked the support necessary to bring it to fruition.

 Approval and Construction